 What you need to know What you need to know

-- To qualify for shortened life expectancy benefits, you must provide complete medical evidence, from a doctor licensed in Canada, of a life expectancy of less than two years
+- To receive a shortened life expectancy benefit, you must provide a statement from a doctor licensed in Canada, outlining the illness or physical disability that’s likely to shorten your life expectancy to less than two years

 - Spousal permission is needed because a spouse forfeits the right to survivor benefits if you choose this option